JSDoc/TSDoc conventions for @fuzdev packages.

 * @returns predicted version and bump type, or null if no changesets

-*/A wrong or filler comment is worse than no comment.
+*/A wrong or filler comment costs more than it adds.
 Four patterns recur in real audits.

 1. Helper-contract @throws at every callsite.
-When your function
+When a function

-delegates a failure to an internal helper or an external engine, document
+delegates a failure to an internal helper or external engine, document

 /** @throws Error if the INSERT does not return a row (failed `assert_row` invariant) */